Here’s What Great Referral Email Campaigns Look Like

 Fortunately, we know of a way to get some space for us.
 Found a place, booked it, and did a one week offsite where we were all working together.
-Great bonding experience for all of us, had a ton of fun.
-Very solid foundation for what we wanted going forward.
+A great bonding experience for all of us had a ton of fun.
+A very solid foundation for what we wanted going forward.

 This is unique (recommended emails).
 We didn’t see recommended contacts on Gmail from any other service.